MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 **Diagnosis**

-The backup setting that you are trying to set is marked as read only and can't be set.
+The backup setting that you're trying to set is marked as read only and can't be set.

 **Resolution**